hello-robot/stretch_tutorials/stretch_body/tutorial_collision_avoidance.md

 r.lift.set_soft_motion_limit_min(0.3)
 ```

-We see in the [API](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/lift.py), the value of `None` is used to designated no soft limit.
+We see in the [API](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/lift.py), the value of `None` is used to designate no soft limit.

-It is possible that when setting the Soft Motion Limit that the joint's current position is outside of the specified range.
-In this case, the joint will move to the nearest soft limit so as to comply with the limits.
+It is possible that when setting the Soft Motion Limit the joint's current position is outside of the specified range.
+In this case, the joint will move to the nearest soft limit to comply with the limits.
 This can be demonstrated by:

 ```python
 import stretch_body.robot as robot